Alaska Nurse Aide Registry

-How to Become a CNA in Alaska
+How Do You Become a CNA in Alaska?

-Passing from a state-approved CNA training program is required in order to acquire a CNA certification in Alaska.
+Passing a state-approved CNA training program is required in order to acquire a CNA certification in Alaska.
 Such a program will require 140 hours of training in total or a minimum of 60 hours of classroom instruction plus 80 hours of clinical/skills training.

 After completing the 140 hours of training, the next task is to take the CNA Competency exam.